-Thai police arrest German man for disposing of woman’s body
+Thailand arrests German man for allegedly disposing of body

 Thai police launched a search for both Schaefer and Stanislaus in the eastern province of Chonburi, and interrogated Stanislaus after finding that his visa had expired in 2017.

-Stanislaus’s girlfriend told police he had been living in part on pension money sent to Schaefer.
-Police said 52-year-old Stanislaus is wanted in Germany on several fraud charges and that he is reported to have committed previous crimes involving swindling the elderly.
+Stanislaus’ girlfriend told police he had been living in part on pension money sent to Schaefer.
+Police said the 55-year-old Stanislaus is wanted in Germany on several fraud charges and that he is reported to have committed previous crimes involving swindling the elderly.

 His girlfriend told police that Schaefer fell in the bathroom and died in January.
-She said Stanislaus put her body in a box and dumped it in a canal where it was later found.
+She said Stanislaus put her body in a box and dumped it in a canal, where it was later found.
 DNA tests and dental records established that it was Schaefer.

+Police have charged Stanislaus with concealing, moving or destroying a corpse and overstaying his visa.

-Police said forensic tests could tell them if Schaefer died by accident or murder.
+They said forensic tests could tell them whether Schaefer died by accident or was intentionally killed.

-“We found out that Mr. Richard and Mrs. Margund opened a beer bar together in Pattaya but the business was unsuccessful,” said Lt.
-Col. Sompong at a news conference where Stanislaus was present but didn’t speak.
+“We found out that Mr. Richard and Mrs. Margund opened a beer bar together in Pattaya, but the business was unsuccessful,” Lt.
+Col. Sompong said at a news conference where Stanislaus was present but didn’t speak.
 “That led them into an argument.
 A Thai witness said they had an argument before the victim went and took a shower.
 But whether or not the argument led to a murder, we can’t say at this point.”

 This story has been corrected to say that the age of Stanislaus is 52, not 55.